Paula-Iglesias-Rivas/EModelDB/README.md

 streamlit run interface_EModelDB.py
 ````

-Once the interface is executed, a window should appear displaying the database and the characteristics of every models (publication year, author(s), reference including link to the publication, taxonomic group informative comments and a dropdown menu to preview the matrix).
+Once the interface is executed, a window should appear displaying the database and the characteristics of every models (publication year, author(s), reference including link to the publication, taxonomic group, informative comments and a dropdown menu to preview the matrix).
 The models can be filtered according to some of these characteristics.

 To download the matrix (or matrices), just select the desired model/s and click on the download button shown at the bottom or click Select All and the download button.